 Jessica Chambers was just 19 when she was burned alive.
 Police found her walking on the side of a rural road near her burning car around 8 p.m. on December 6, 2014.
 More than 93 percent of her body was badly burned.
-She had been doused with an accelerant before being set ablaze inside her car but somehow managed to escape.
+She was inside her car when it was doused with an accelerant and set ablaze, but somehow she managed to escape.
 She died a short time later at the hospital.

 Her murder trial divided the tiny town of Courtland, Mississippi after Quinton Tellis, a black man, was arrested and accused of killing her.

 Her aunt Sherry Hall, described her as a blue-eyed cotton topped little girl.
 “Jessica’s smile would just light up a room when she came in.”

 Her mother Lisa said in Oxygen's upcoming docu-series “Unspeakable Crime: The Killing of Jessica Chambers,” that when she thinks of her daughter she thinks of her blue eyes.

 She wanted to be a nurse

 “At one time she wanted to be a teacher,” her mother said.
 “At one time she wanted to be a book writer.”
 But, her most consistent aspiration was to become a registered nurse, her mother said.

 In the first episode of “The Killing of Jessica Chambers”, Ashunta Winfield, Chambers’ friend and neighbor said that “Jessica loved everybody.
 She’s never seen a color in a person.”
 Chambers had black friends and black boyfriends, including boyfriend Travis Sanford who was incarcerated at the time of Chambers’ killing.